On tested Bousfield-Friedlander localizations: An application to functor calculus

-where $R^X$ is the representable functor on $X$.
-It follows from a routine calculation that
+where $R^X$ is the representable functor on $X$ and $\mathsf{sk}(\es{C})$ denotes the skeleton of $\es{C}$.
+Note that $T(\Gamma_{n-1})$ is a set since $\es{C}$ is essentially small, and hence $\sf{sk}(\es{C})$ is a set of representatives of isomorphism classes.
+It follows from a routine calculation, see e.g.,~\cite[Example 5.9.4]{MunsonVolic} that

-The right Bousfield localization at the set $K(\Gamma_n)$ yields the $n$-homogeneous model structure for discrete calculus by~\cref{thm: homog as RBL}, but also the $n$-homogeneous model structure for Goodwillie calculus by~\cite[Theorem 6.4]{BiedermannRondigs}.
-The model structure of loc. cit. is identical to our $n$-homogeneous model structure for Goodwillie calculus since it has the same cofibrant objects and fibrations, see~\cite[Corollary 6.25]{BiedermannChornyRondigs}. \end{proof}
+where $\es{G}$ is a set of homotopy generators for $\es{D}$.
+The right Bousfield localization of the degree $n$ model structure for discrete calculus at the set $K_\es{D}(\Gamma_{n-1})$ yields the $n$-homogeneous model structure for discrete calculus by~\cref{thm: homog as RBL}.
+By \cite[Theorem 6.4]{BiedermannRondigs}, the right Bousfield localization of the degree $n$ model structure for Goodwillie calculus at the set $K_\es{D}(\Gamma_{n-1})$ also yields the $n$-homogeneous model structure for Goodwillie calculus.